newrelic/docs-website/TRANSLATION_WORKFLOW.md

 This workflow looks through all of the files that are being merged into the main branch, finds the files that are of the `.mdx` type and have the `translate` frontmatter.
 It then adds the file names (i.e. the slugs) to a PostgreSQL database table called `translations` along with the `locale` they are to be translated to and a `status` of `PENDING`.

-Over the next two weeks, all of the changed files will be added to this queue continuously on every merge to main.
-If a particular file is changed multiple times in this period, it is only queued once for sending.
+All of the changed files will be added to this queue continuously on every merge to main with a status of `PENDING`.
+If a particular file is changed multiple times in this period, it is only queued if it not already queued with the `PENDING` status.

 As part of the machine translation work, this step also determines whether a file is meant to be human or machine translated.
 To do this, we look at the `translate` frontmatter, which indicates to us what is meant to be human translated.
 Anything not included in the `translate` frontmatter, or if the frontmatter is missing entirely, indicates to us that a document should be machine translated.
 Once we know that, we set the `project_id` field in the `translations` database table for the translation request record.

 ### Manually triggering workflow

 There is an additional github action to be able to manually queue up specific files.
 This can be manually triggered in the Actions tab of github under the workflow `Manually Add Slugs to Translation Queue`.
 When clicking `Run workflow` you will be prompted to enter the slugs that you would like to queue up, separated by comma.
 An example input would be `src/content/docs/codestream/how-use-codestream/discuss-code.mdx,src/content/docs/infrastructure/host-integrations/host-integrations-list/nginx/nginx-integration.mdx`.
-You additionally can select to queue it up for machine translation and give a locale, such as `jp, kr`.
+You additionally can select to queue it up for machine translation and give a locale, such as `ja-JP, ko-KR`.

 ### Summary